29 October 2021

 More than 1 in 100 people may have redness or swelling where they had the injection, diarrhoea, vomiting, pain in hands and feet, flu-like illness, lack of energy or a low platelet count.
 Low platelet count is a mild, temporary decrease in blood platelets that doesn’t cause any symptoms but can be picked up on blood tests.

-More than 1 in 1000 people may have a reduced appetite, dizziness, sleepiness, sweating, swollen lymph glands, a rash, lethargy, itchy skin or hives, or abdominal pain.
+More than 1 in 1,000 people may have a reduced appetite, dizziness, sleepiness, sweating, swollen lymph glands, a rash, lethargy, itchy skin or hives, abdominal pain or muscle spasms.

-Serious side effects, like a severe allergic reaction, are very rare, seen in approximately 1 in 100,000 people.
+Serious side effects, like a severe allergic reaction, are very rare and are seen in approximately 1 in 100,000 people.
 Your vaccinator is trained to treat very rare serious allergic reactions.

 Extremely rarely, very low levels of blood platelets (immune thrombocytopenia) may occur.
 This can cause bleeding and can sometimes be fatal.
 It usually occurs within four weeks of vaccination.
 Some cases have occurred in people who have previously had immune thrombocytopenia.